Jinbo-Hu/DCASE2022-TASK3/README.md

 bash ./scripts/train.sh
 ```

-The training is on a NVIDIA Geforce RTX 3090 GPU.
-If you have GPU memory error, try to reduce the batch size.
+The training is on an NVIDIA Geforce RTX 3090 GPU.
+If you have a GPU memory error, try to reduce the batch size.
 Only training with GPU is supported.

 ### 3. Inference

 Inference part means predicting results and model outputs are saved in `./out_infer` folder.
-The saved results is the submission result for DCASE 2022 Task3.
+The saved results are the submission results for DCASE 2022 Task3.
 Directly run

 ```bash
 bash ./scripts/infer.sh